cparmet/pandas-checks/README.md

 import pandas_vet
 ```

 Now you can use `.check` on your Pandas DataFrames and Series.
-These methods are available in Jupyter, IPython, and terminal environments.
+You don't need to access `pandas_vet` directly, just work with Pandas as you normally would.
+The new Pandas Vet methods are available when you work with Pandas in Jupyter, IPython, and terminal environments.

+[!TIP]
+See the [full documentation](https://cparmet.github.io/pandas-vet/) for more details on using Pandas Vet.

+Here's a basic example of using Pandas Vet:

 ```python
 iris = pd.read_csv('iris.csv')